syedahmedz/ai-compliance-questionnaire/README.md

 ### AI Compliance Questionnaire

-This questionnaire was built to help enterprises and series A onward startups to help keep a record of how your data is used by AI tooling.
-The aim is to understand the following key areas:
+This questionnaire was built to help enterprises and startups (Series A and beyond) keep a record of how your data is used,transacted and operated on by AI tooling.
+The aim is to understand the following key areas

 - Data security
 - Training Practices